nushell/nushell/crates/nu-std/README.md

 (the interactive read-execute-print-loop (REPL) or a `.nu` script) using the [`use`](https://nushell.sh/commands/docs/use.html) command.

-You can choose to import the whole module, but then must refer to invidual commands with a `std` prefix, e.g:
+You can choose to import the whole module, but then must refer to individual commands with a `std` prefix, e.g:
 ```
 use std
  . . .